Mario-Florio/social-media-app/README.md

 - [Changing Account Credentials](#changing-account-credentials)

 ### Dark Mode
-Dark mode can be accessed by activating the user drop-down menu found top-right corner (I.e. the user profile picture icon).
-Once the drop-down is activated, the dark mode button can be found at the bottom and toggled.
+Dark mode can be accessed by clicking on the user drop-down menu found in the top-right corner of the page (I.e. the user profile picture icon).
+Once the drop-down is activated the dark mode button can be found at the bottom and toggled.

 <img src="./readme-imgs/user-manual/features/dark-mode/dark-mode-toggle.png" width=700/>